JacobJoergensen/PiperLang/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in Piperlang, please help us by reporting it.
+If you discover a security vulnerability in PiperLang, please help us by reporting it.
 We take all reports seriously and prioritize addressing verified vulnerabilities promptly.

 To report a vulnerability, follow these steps: